Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Secrets/samples/Sample3_GetSecrets.md

 IEnumerable<SecretProperties> secretVersions = client.GetPropertiesOfSecretVersions(bankSecretName);
 foreach (SecretProperties secret in secretVersions)
 {
+    // Secret versions may also be disabled if compromised and new versions generated, so skip disabled versions, too. if (!secret.Enabled.GetValueOrDefault())
+    {
+        continue;
+    }

     KeyVaultSecret oldBankSecret = client.GetSecret(secret.Name, secret.Version);
     if (newBankSecretPassword == oldBankSecret.Value)
     {